 In 1981, Princess Diana made headlines when she chose not to include the word "obey" in her vows to Prince Charles.
-Instead, she promised to ''love him, comfort him, honor and keep him, in sickness and in health," giving way to an ongoing, international discussion about the language used during a wedding ceremony.
-And in 2011, Kate Middleton took the same approach when she married the late royal's son, Prince William.
+Instead, she promised to "love him, comfort him, honor and keep him, in sickness and in health," giving way to an ongoing, international discussion about the language used during a wedding ceremony.
+In 2011, Kate Middleton took the same approach when she married the late royal's son, Prince William.
+And of course, Meghan Markle followed suit when she married Prince Harry on May 19, 2018, also opting to omit the word "obey" from her wedding vows.
+This shouldn't really come as a surprise, considering that the now-Duchess of Sussex is a staunch advocate for gender equality.
+(She even walked part of the ways down the aisle of St. George's Chapel at Windsor Castle by herself!)

-Twenty-six years later, modern-day brides are still poring over how to pen wedding vows that are rooted in both reflection and equality.
-So was the case for Chloe Pinkerton as she prepared to marry Ross Kennedy-Shaffer on a sweltering July day last summer.
+But 38 years after Princess Diana's royal wedding, modern-day brides are still poring over how to pen wedding vows that are rooted in both reflection and equality.
+So was the case for Chloe Pinkerton as she prepared to marry Ross Kennedy-Shaffer on a sweltering July day.
 As their wedding date approached, Pinkerton realized how important the language used in their vows would be.

 "We wanted there to be balance in the opening lines; we didn't want [our vows] to be identical because we're different people working on different things, but we wanted to make sure each person's promise was met with a similar one," Pinkerton explains.
 "The word 'partner' (rather than 'husband,' 'wife,' or 'spouse') was important to us because it involves the idea of equality and doesn't have any of the possession connotations that some of the other partnership words involve.
 We also wanted to steer clear of the idea that men and women have defined, gendered roles in a relationship."